sofan-laurentiu-mihai/Siemens-Problem1/README.md

+# This is a repository with the first problem solved of the homework from the mail.
 # Siemens-Problem1
 Sarah runs a popular coffee shop chain and wants to digitize her operations.
 Her coffee shops offer various types of beverages: Espresso, Latte, and Cappuccino - each available in three sizes (Small,